gusvalenzuela/quiz-game/README.md

 ## Hi Score List

 - A final screen appears at the end of the game where you can enter your initials and save the score.
-You can also view any previous scores played on the current browser/machine and their associated initials.
+You can also view any previous scores ranked highest-to-lowest for the category and difficulty played.

 ### TODOs
 - Sort HIGH SCORES list: highest to lowest